bloomberg/pytest-pystack/README.md

 ## Quick Start

-After you have installed the pytest plug-in, you can have PyStack monitor your test suite and output a stack trace if a test takes more than 5 seconds, simply by running pytest with argument `--pystack-timeout=5`.
+After you have installed the pytest plug-in, you can have PyStack monitor your test suite and output a stack trace if a test takes more than 5 seconds, simply by running pytest with argument `--pystack-threshold=5`.

 ## Configuration

 The PyStack plug-in can be configured via the command line with the following options:

--   `--pystack-timeout`: Enables the plug-in and monitors all tests, generating a stack trace if they take longer than the specified timeout.
-Note, this neither stops nor fails the test case after the specified timeout.
+-   `--pystack-threshold`: Enables the plug-in and monitors all tests, generating a stack trace if they take longer than the specified threshold.
+Note, this neither stops nor fails the test case after the specified threshold.
 -   `--pystack-output-file`: Appends PyStack output to a file.
 -   `--pystack-path`: Path to the `pystack` executable.
 -   `--pystack-args`: Additional args to pass to `pystack remote <pid>`,